pandosme/pandosme.github.io/docs/_posts/2023-03-08-Tailscale.md

 categories: [Security, ACAP]
 ---

-In cases when you need access to a remote device such as a camera there are several ways to do this.
+In cases when you need access to a remote device such as a camera, there are several ways to do this.
 One way is to expose the camera to Internet with a public IP address, often by poking a hole in the firewall.
 Not a recommended option.
 People do this when they do not know better and underestimate the risk with Internet-facing devices (even with a strong password and using HTTPS).
 A better solution is a VPN connection to a VPN server.
 However, setting up a VPN server solution can be tricky and could get costly.
  \
  \